Code-Institute-Submissions/battleships-89/README.md

 1. **Solved Bugs**:

-   - ...
+   - **Double Ship Placement**: Fixed an issue where ships could be placed on top of each other on the game board, causing an inaccurate count of ships.

 2. **Remaining Bugs**:
    - ...

----

-I've made sure to keep the changes to a minimum, focusing on the details of the functions.

 ### Validator Testing